New guidelines apply starting July 13, 2021

 - Since we’re based in the United States, we use American spelling (for example, “honor” instead of “honour”).

-We’ll edit it for content and clarity, doing our best to preserve your voice.
-You can see our edits in your Google doc before we publish.
+We’ll edit it for content and clarity, doing our best to preserve your unique voice.
+You’ll see our edits in the Google doc before we publish your piece.

 Our system uses your email to grab your headshot from Gravatar, so make sure your photo is uploaded there.